trivassi/VendooEpicodus/README.md

 # Vendoo Epicodus

-#### _Lets users search from different marketplaces to either buy or sell on them_
+#### _App made for thrifters and resellers.
+Helps them find thrift stores nearby_

 #### By _**Thomas Rivas**_

 ## Description

-#### _This is an android application that lets users search from different marketplaces to either buy or sell on them _
+#### _This is an android application written in Android Studio, which helps thirfters and resellers find thrist stores nearby.
+Uses the Yelp API._

 ## Setup/Installation Requirements

 * _Clone this repository_
 * _Open in your text editor of choice_
-* _In command line write gulp build to compile and gulp serve to run on browser_
-* _Make sure you have bower install bootstrap --save so  bootstrap will work on the file_

 ## Known Bugs

-_{No know bugs at the time}_
+_{Still need to add features to save trips and use google services to use own location}_

 ## Technologies Used